 Turn 7 (Marina) - Turn 7 is flat out as drivers gently sweep to left

 Turn 8 (Lauda) - Before arching back to the right in this next flat out corner

 Turn 9/10 - Once a chicane, this is now a flat-out right kink before the track bends left again

 Turn 11 - Just a dash of brakes is needed before flicking the car into this super-quick left-hander

 Turn 12 - Followed by a quick flick back to the right as drivers really attack this chicane

-Turn 13 (Ascari) - Turn 13 is a 90-degree right-hander, representing the start of the technical section
+Turn 13 (Ascari) - After the corner entry was straightened, Turn 13 now sees drivers turn beyond 90 degree for this right-hander, representing the start of the technical section

 Turn 14 (Stewart) - Another sharp right hander awaits at Turn 14

-Turn 15 (Senna) - Before it feeds into a very slow left-hander
+Turn 15 (Senna) - Before it feeds into a slow left-hander

 Turn 16 (Prost) - Drivers then flick to the right again once last time, gently easing onto the throttle to blast down the straight